 Stop Manually Scrolling Job Boards.
 Use RSS Feeds Instead.

 RSS job feed tracking has been around for years, and almost nobody uses it.
-Set one up in 5 minutes and every new listing matching your search comes straight to you.
+Set one up in about 5 minutes and every new listing matching your search comes straight to you, no tab-opening required.

 Why Job Boards Waste Your Time